Quantum Boolean Algebras: Set Theoretical Viewpoint

 \section{Set Theoretical Viewpoint}

 The link between classical propositional logic and the algebra of sets arises as follows.
-Recall that there is a map $\mathbb{P}(x) \rightarrow \mathrm{M}(\mathbb{Z}_2^x, \mathbb{Z}_2)$ sending each proposition to its truth function.
-Since $\mathrm{M}(\mathbb{Z}_2^x, \mathbb{Z}_2)$ can be identified with $\mathrm{P}\mathrm{P}(x)$ we obtain a map $ \mathbb{P}(x) \rightarrow \mathrm{P}\mathrm{P}(x) $ assigning to each proposition $p$ a set $\widehat{p}$ of subsets of $x$.
+Recall that there is a map sending each proposition to its truth function.
+Since $\mathrm{M}(\mathbb{Z}_2^x, \mathbb{Z}_2)$ can be identified with $\mathrm{P}\mathrm{P}(x)$ we obtain a map assigning to each proposition $p$ a set $\widehat{p}$ of subsets of $x$.
 Moreover, the logical connectives intertwine nicely with the set theoretical operations on subsets, namely:

 We stress the, often overlooked, fact that classical propositional logic describes the set theoretical operations present in $\mathrm{P}\mathrm{P}(x)$ that are common to all sets of the form $\mathrm{P}(y),$ i.e. the extra algebraic structures present in $\mathrm{P}(y)$ when $y=\mathrm{P}(x)$ play no significative role in the logic/set theory relation outlined above.
-This is why whereas $\mathrm{P}(x)$ have been massively studied, the algebraic structures on $\mathrm{P}^n(x)$, for $n \geq 2$, have seldom attracted any attention.\\
+Thus whereas the axioms characterizing the algebras $\mathrm{P}(x)$ have been massively studied, the algebraic structures characterizing $\mathrm{P}^n(x)$, for $n \geq 2$, have seldom attracted any attention.\\

-We proceed to consider the analogue statements in the quantum scenario.
+We proceed to consider the analogue statements in the quantum operational scenario.
 We present our results for sets of the form $[n]$.
 It should be clear, however, that the same constructions apply for arbitrary finite sets.\\